 Q: Are there any changes to the supplemental wage rate?

-Q: What changes were made to the qualified fringe benefits?
+Q: What changes were made to qualified fringe benefits?

-A: For 2021, qualified retirement contribution limits are as follows:
+A: Qualified retirement contribution limits are as follows:

 - Elective deferral limits for the 401(k), 403(b) and 457 plans remain at $19,500